Research Associate, Center for Retirement Initiatives - McCourt School of Public Policy

 Review federal executive and legislative sources for legislative activity

-Review international policies and programs
+Review and update international policies and programs

 Prepare bill summaries